PE and Sport Premium

 - Balance ability

-We have a supportive PFA also support PE, Sport and physical activities by providing additional funding for kit and overalls
+We have a very supportive PFA who also support PE, Sport and physical activities by providing additional funding for equipment.

 We have a School Council who provide our Pupil Voice